 Morgan Hollingsworth is a New York-based music and theater artist.
 He has written music for musicals, short films, dance pieces, and his folk/rock band Satin Nickel, as well as his own solo singer/songwriter work.

-In fall of 2017, Morgan and fellow UC Irvine alum Samantha Aneson found a natural collaboration, both sharing a fondness for folk/Americana music.
-They began writing and sharing songs with each other, and founded their band Satin Nickel, which includes drummer Nikola Balac, bassist Andrew Shewaga, and cellist Ariana Karp.
-Satin Nickel released their first self-titled EP on May 6th 2018, and their first full length album Shadow of Doubt, recorded at Soundworks Recording Studio in New York, will be released in April of 2020.
-Morgan released a solo self-titled EP on Bandcamp in February of 2018, exploring the pain and grief we feel after experiencing a toxic relationship, and will be releasing a reimagined version of the EP in summer of 2020, recorded at The Rye Room in Portland, OR.
+Morgan joined forces with fellow UC Irvine alum Samantha Aneson, and founded their band Satin Nickel, which includes drummer Nikola Balac, bassist Andrew Shewaga, and cellist Ariana Karp.
+Satin Nickel released their first self-titled EP in 2018, followed by their first full length album Shadow of Doubt, released in April of 2020.
+Morgan’s debut solo EP, Hindsight, will be released in the summer of 2021.

 In his spare time, Morgan enjoys making coffee, having nerdy conversations about guitar effects pedals, singing pop and showtunes using his Rex Harrison impression, and writing his bios in the third person.